vicenprice/HISTORECO/README.md

 ## Description

-**HISTORECO** is a comprehensive database that includes around 50 geographic, climatic, hydrological, demographic, and economic variables spanning the 20th and 21st centuries, covering **all 8,122 municipalities in Spain** each of which has one value per decade.
+**HISTORECO** is a comprehensive database that includes 44 geographic, climatic, hydrological, demographic, and economic variables (64 independent columns) spanning the 20th and 21st centuries, covering **all 8,122 municipalities in Spain** each of which has one value per decade.
 It is a unique dataset that integrates data from various sources, facilitating the analysis of long-term temporal and spatial trends across multiple disciplines such as climate, geography, and socio-economic development.

-The dataset combines information from more than a dozen sources, harmonizing and downscaling them to the municipal level using GIS and programming tools (mainly QGIS, R, and Python).
+The dataset combines information from close to 20 sources, harmonizing and downscaling them to the municipal level using GIS and programming tools (mainly QGIS, R, and Python).
 This is the most extensive dataset of its kind in terms of temporal depth and spatial